kkarimov/ICCS2024/README.md

 <p>&nbsp;</p>

 ## **IMPORTANT**:
-- Data used in this paper is proprietory, but you can always run the training with your own data and the custom dataloader!
+- Data used in this paper is proprietary, but you can always run the training with your own data and the custom dataloader!
 - Data includes only two label groups.
 If you have more labels you might want to update:
   - 'src.Network.criterionCls' from nn.BCELoss() to nn.CrossEntropyLoss()
   - 'src.model.FC_Classifier.reduction' layer to the one compatible with nn.CrossEntropyLoss()